neoforged/Documentation/docs/entities/data.md

 ---
 # Data and Networking

-An entity without data is quite useless, as such storing data on an entity is essential.
+An entity without data is quite useless, as such, storing data on an entity is essential.
 All entities store some default data, such as their type and their position.
 This article will explain how to add your own data, as well as how to synchronize that data.

 The most simple way to add data is as a field in your `Entity` class.
 You can then interact with this data in any way you wish.
 However, this quickly becomes very annoying as soon as you have to synchronize that data.
 This is because most entity logic is run on the server only, and it is only occasionally (depending on the [`EntityType`][entitytype]'s `clientUpdateInterval` value) that an update is sent to the client; this is also the cause for easily noticeable entity "lags" when the server's tick speed is too slow.